Gadaffi-24/StudyPal/README.md

 Quizzy McQuizface - History Flashcards App

-App Overview
+App Overview:
-FlashFrenzy provides a series of five true/false questions related to history.
-Users can answer the questions, get immediate feedback on their answers (correct or incorrect), and receive a score based on their performance.
-After completing the quiz, users can review all questions and see the correct answers.
+Mokete's HistoryQuizApp provides a series of five true/false questions related to history.
+Users can answer the questions get immediate feedback on their answers (correct or incorrect) and receive a score based on their performance.
+After completing the quiz users can review all questions and see the correct answers.

-Features
+Features:
 1.Interactive Quiz: Presenting five true/false history questions in a loop.
 2.Immediate Feedback: Users get real-time feedback on their responses.
 3.Score Tracking: Tracks correct answers and displays a personalized score at the end of the quiz.